| cor.wt {psych} | R Documentation |

 Report correlations (the default) or covariances |

-A weighted correlation is just r_{ij} = \frac{\sum(wt_{k} (x_{ik} - x_{jk})}{\sqrt{wt_{ik} \sum(x_{ik}^2) wt_jk \sum(x_{jk}^2)}}
+A weighted correlation is just r_{ij} = \frac{\sum(wt_{k} (x_{ik} - x_{jk})}{\sqrt{wt_{ik} \sum(x_{ik}^2) wt_jk \sum(x_{jk}^2)}} where x_{ik} is a deviation from the weighted mean.

 The weighted correlation is appropriate for correlating aggregated data, where individual data points might reflect the means of a number of observations.
 In this case, each point is weighted by its sample size (or alternatively, by the standard error).
 If the weights are all equal, the correlation is just a normal Pearson correlation.

-Used when finding correlations of group means found using statsBy
+Used when finding correlations of group means found using statsBy.

 cor |